savoirfairelinux/building-inclusive-open-source-software/docs/C-IDD.md

 #### Escape

 The escape key is supposed to close popups and dropdowns.
 Having it broken is a common problem in many applications.
-This is what we call a "focus trap"; where an element takes focus without any way with the keyboard to make it release it.
-Having the escape key working properly is absolutely necessary in order to make your application keyboard-accessible.
+This is what we call a "focus trap"; when an element takes focus without any way for a keyboard user to make it release it.
+Having the escape key working properly is absolutely necessary to making your application keyboard-accessible.

 #### Alt